Skip to content

 Scientific classification:

-The Woodchat Shrike is a unique species of bird belonging to the shrike family.
-It has an unmistakable red-brown crown and nape that make it easily distinguishable from other birds.
+The Woodchat Shrike is a unique species of bird belonging to the Shrike family.
+It has an unmistakable red-brown crown and nape, making it easily distinguishable from other birds.

-During breeding season the Woodchat Shrikes can be found throughout Southern Europe, Middle East and Northwest Africa; while during wintertime these fascinating creatures migrate south towards tropical regions of Africa for warmer weather conditions.
+During the breeding season, the Woodchat Shrikes can be found throughout Southern Europe, the Middle East and Northwest Africa, while during wintertime, these fascinating creatures migrate south towards tropical regions of Africa for warmer weather conditions.

-All in all this species makes a fantastic addition to any outdoor environment - so why not give them some extra attention next time you spot one?
+This species makes a fantastic addition to any outdoor environment, so why not give them some extra attention next time you spot one?

 Scientific classification: